-If you have the budget, you might consider some high-end Boise kitchen flooring options.
+If you have the budget and you want the best kitchen flooring Boise suppliers offer, you might consider some high-end Boise kitchen flooring options.
 Stone is an exceptionally durable choice, withstanding scuff marks, chips, and other such damage easily over the years.
 Dense stone is also easy to clean and water resistant.

 The drawback to stone flooring, however, is that stone sections are quite heavy; your home’s subflooring might require added bracing to support heavy stone floors.
 This added bracing increases your kitchen flooring in Boise costs.
 Pitted stones also provide added traction and lots of eye-catching appeal but those pits and pores also trap and lock dust and debris, often requiring attention from a professional floor cleaner.

-Ceramic tile is a popular option for Boise kitchen flooring, as ceramic is dense and durable and easy to clean.
+Ceramic tile is one of the best kitchen flooring Boise offers.
+It's a popular option for Boise kitchen flooring, as ceramic is dense and durable, and easy to clean.
 The natural appearance of ceramic also offers an aesthetic appeal that many homeowners love.
 As ceramic is manufactured with clay and other natural materials abundantly available and easy to harvest, this is also a very eco-friendly flooring choice!

 While hardwood floors offer an elegant, timeless look, wood is a poor choice for kitchen flooring in Boise as this material absorbs moisture rather easily, expanding as it does.
 As wood dries, it then shrinks.
 This expand-shrink cycle contributes to wood eventually warping or bowing, chipping, cracking, and suffering other such damage.

-Laminate is an excellent choice for families who need durable, affordable kitchen flooring in a Boise home.
+Laminate is an excellent choice for families who need durable and affordable and still want the best kitchen flooring in a Boise home.
 Laminate flooring is created in layers of padding, wood, and then a high-quality picture covered in thin plastic.
 That upper layer or picture resembles any number of flooring options, including wood, stone, ceramic tile, and the like.

 While the upper plastic layer on a laminate floor offers lots of durability and is very easy to clean, it also tends to feel very uncomfortable underfoot.
 Laminate also offers an artificial look and feel and does little to resist noise and vibration.